Cleveland Browns Make Major Announcement Regarding New Stadium

 While the state funding is a major win for the Haslams, there are more logistical hurdles to clear.
 The Browns still need to secure another $600 million in public funding.
 Over $400 million of that is expected to come from bonds issues by the city of Brook Park, with the Haslams' potentially absorbing the remaining amount.
 Initially the team had hoped Cuyahoga county would be part of that funding, but to this point the county has been unwilling to play ball with the team owners.

-For all intents and purposed, though, the approved Ohio budget makes the team's controversial move out of downtoan Cleveland all but official.
+For all intents and purposes, though, the approved Ohio budget makes the team's controversial move out of downtown Cleveland all but official.